The Thule Air Base Broken Arrow incident.

 The bomber, using radio callsign “Hobo 28” was flying an armed peacetime airborne alert mission known under the codename of “Hard Head”: its purpose was to maintain a visual surveillance of the Ballistic Missile Early Warning System (BMEWS), which provided early warning of Soviet missile launches, at Thule Air Base.

-Btw, one of the four B-28 Thermonuclear remains unaccounted for, after 46 years.
+Btw, one of the four B28 Thermonuclear bombs remains unaccounted for.

 The crash, which followed the other Broken Arrow incident occurred in Spain two years earlier, highlighted the safety (and diplomatic) risks those kind of airborne alert missions, which were immediately ended.